JacksonHume/R23SourceFiles/README.md

 1.02+ R23 source files for reference.
 Assets may be used but credit would be appreciated.
 This cannot be compiled as a standalone mod as it does not contain all of the 1.02+ files, only the ones I have modified or added over the years.

+# R23a Changelog
+* The game should no longer exhibit frame drops whilst selecting Juggernauts, Specter Artillery or Beam Cannons, performance improved substantially compared to any version of Kane’s Wrath.
+* Juggernauts, really damaged Specters now stealth again with Disruption Towers, Vertigo Disruption Pods.
+* Stealth Tanks and Specter artillery can now be stealthed using the Cloaking Field support power (useful for when really damaged).
+* The maps Wicked Ways, Bluezone Rampage, Bordertown Showdown, Desolated Resistance and Sands of Time have been updated by DesolatorTrooper.

 # R23 Release Changelog

 ## General Changes